jgaskins/perpetuity/README.md

 ## Associations with Other Objects

-If an object references another object (such as an article referencing its author), it must have a relationship identifier in its mapper class.
-For example:
+The database can natively serialize some objects.
+For example, MongoDB can serialize `String`, `Numeric`, `Array`, `Hash`, `Time`, `nil`, `true`, `false`, and a few others.
+If an object references another type of object (such as an article referencing its author, a `User` object), the association is declared just as any other attribute.
+No special treatment is required.

+If the associated object's class has a mapper defined, it will be used by the parent object's mapper for serialization.
+Otherwise, the object will be `Marshal.dump`ed.
+If the object cannot be marshaled, the object cannot be serialized and an exception will be raised.

 ```ruby
 class User